julian-molina/Documentation/_includes/network/sensor-process-instance.md

 <!--------------------------------------------- CONTENT starts -->

-For example, in the case of an instance of the Masters data mine Charly sensor bot, the sensor bot process instance references the *Historic Trades* process definition.
+For example, in the case of an instance of the Masters data mine Exchange Raw Data sensor bot, the bot process instance references the *Historic OHLCVs* process definition.
 Once the reference is established, the sensor process instance adopts the name of the process definition it references.

 <!--------------------------------------------- CONTENT ends -->